 A technical point that is often missed is that there are two variants of the cascade conservation: canonical and microcanonical.
 The former was described above: at each step in the cascade, the only constraint is that the probabilities of boosts and decreases are such that on average they equal 1 so that on average the fluxes neither increase nor decrease as the cascade proceeds from large to small scales.
-The alternative, "microcanonical" conservation is much more strict, it requires that at each step of the cascade (i.e. everywhere in space, at every resolution, scale), the multipliers sum exactly to unity (not only on a statistical average).
-Interestingly, the two state version of this was first discovered by [de Wijs, 1951] as model for the distribution of ores in the earth's crust.
-It was rediscovered by [Meneveau and Sreenivasan, 1987] who baptised it the "p-model".
+The alternative, "microcanonical" conservation is much more strict, it requires that at each step of the cascade (i.e. everywhere in space, at every resolution, scale), the multipliers sum exactly to a constant (not only over a statistical average).
+Interestingly, the two state version of this was first discovered by de Wijs (1951) as a model for the distribution of ores in the earth's crust.
+It was rediscovered by Meneveau and Sreenivasan (1987) who baptised it the "p-model".
 Microcanonical models are still popular because they simplify the cascade mathematics: by construction, if spatially averaged over a microcanonical cascade step, then the small scales are completely averaged out, one is simply left with a low resolution cascade, one constructed with fewer steps.
-However, this is not true in the case of canonical conservation, indeed, it turns out that if we spatially average a canonical cascade taken to its small scale limit (i.e. after an infinite number of cascade steps), that the small scale activity is not only still present, but for moments exceeding a critical value q_D , that they dominate the statistics and lead to the phenomenon of divergence of statistical moments ([Mandelbrot, 1974], [Schertzer and Lovejoy, 1987]).
-This means that the extreme tails of the probability distributions are power laws, a fact we exploit below for statistical testing the natural warming hypothesis.
+However, this is not true in the case of canonical conservation, indeed, it turns out that if we spatially average a canonical cascade taken to its small scale limit (i.e. after an infinite number of cascade steps), that the small scale activity is not only still present, but for moments exceeding a critical value $q_D$ , that they dominate the statistics and lead to the phenomenon of divergence of statistical moments (Mandelbrot 1974, Schertzer and Lovejoy 1987).
+This means that the extreme tails of the probability distributions are power laws, a fact we exploit below for statistical testing of the natural warming hypothesis.

-To make this more precise, consider a multifractal cascade developed over a range of scales from L to l (ratio λ), the statistics may be characterized by considering the various (qth order) statistical moments:
+To make this more precise, consider a multifractal cascade developed over a range of scales from L to l (ratio $\lambda$ ), the statistics may be characterized by considering the various ( $q^{th}$ order) statistical moments:

-$$\langle \varphi{\lambda}^{q} \rangle = \lambda^{K(q)}; \quad \lambda = L/l$$ (2)
+$$\left\langle \varphi{\lambda}^{q}\right\rangle =\lambda^{K(q)};\,\lambda=L/l$$ (2)

-where "< >" indicates statistical (ensemble) averaging and K(q) is a convex function of the order of moment q.
+where "<>" indicates statistical (ensemble) averaging and K(q) is a convex function of the order of moment q.
 Low order moments (small q) will be dominated by the numerous small fluctuations, high order moments (large q) will be dominated by rare large fluctuations; K(q) generally gives a complete statistical characterization of the cascade at all scales and all intensities.
 Physically, L is the largest (outer) scale of the cascade, l is the smallest (inner, dissipation) scale.
-Since the mean flux (q = 1) is conserved from scale to scale, K(1) = 0 and in addition, for a nonzero cascade, K(0) = 0 also.
-Fig. 4 gives an example of the temperature statistics relevant to both weather and climate.
-For the general canonical cascades discussed above, the high order statistical moments of the spatially integrated fluxes diverge: $K(q) \rightarrow \infty$ for q> q_D where q_D is a critical order typically about 5 - 7 for turbulence (see the review [Lovejoy and Schertzer, 2013], ch.
+Since the mean flux (q = 1) is conserved from scale to scale, K(1) = 0 and in addition, for a nonzero cascade, K(0)= 0 also.
+Figure 4 gives an example of the temperature statistics relevant to both weather and climate showing that in space their fluxes obey Eq.
+(2).
+For the general canonical cascades discussed above, the high order statistical moments of the spatially integrated fluxes diverge: $K(q) \rightarrow \infty$ for $q > q_D$ where $q_D$ is a critical order, typically about 5-7 for turbulence (see the review by Lovejoy and Schertzer (2013), Ch.
 5).
 A divergence of moments of order $q \ge q_D$ is mathematically equivalent to a power law tail on the probability distribution, hence:

-$$\Pr(\Delta I > s) \approx s^{-q_D}; \quad s \gg 1 \tag{3}$$ where "Pr" indicates "probability" and s is a threshold.
-If a random variable ΔI follows eq.
-3, then extreme values occur much more often than for classical (exponentially bounded) distributions such as the Gaussian.
+$$Pr(\Delta I > s) \approx s^{-q_D}; s > 1$$ (3)

+where "Pr" indicates "probability" and s is a threshold.
+If a random variable $\Delta I$ follows Eq.
+(3), then extreme values occur much more often than for classical (exponentially bounded) distributions such as the Gaussian.